(Pairwise) comparisons between predictions (marginal effects)

 to calculate contrasts between consecutive levels of a predictor, or a data frame with custom contrasts (see alsotest

 .
-However, this is currently work-in-progress and offers much less options as the default engine,"marginaleffects"
+However, this option offers less features as the default engine,"emmeans"

 .
-It can be faster in some cases, though, and works for comparing predicted random effects in mixed models, or predicted probabilities of the zero-inflation component.
-If the marginaleffects package is not installed, the emmeans package is used automatically.
-If this package is not installed as well,engine = "ggeffects"
+It can be faster in some cases, though, and works for comparing predicted random effects in mixed models, or predicted probabilities of the zero-inflation component.- verbose

 Toggle messages and warnings.